RainbowHackerHorse/longview/README.md

 ===============

 ## Overview
-Longview is a system level statistics collection and graphing service, powered by the Longview open source software agent that can be installed onto any Linux system.
+Longview is a system level statistics collection and graphing service, powered by the Longview open source software agent that can be installed onto any UNIX-like system.
 The Longview agent collects system statistics and sends them to us, where we store the data and present it in beautiful and meaningful ways.

 ### Preview